nschonni/cordova-docs/articles/develop-apps/manage-plugins.md

 You can add plugins using a Git URI or the local filesystem by using the **Custom** tab of the **Plugins** section in the config.xml designer.
 Using a Git URI can cause you to get a “dev” version of a plugin.
 See [these instructions](./tips-and-workarounds/tips-and-workarounds-general-readme.md) if you want to use a specific version of a GitHub sourced plugin.

-### To remove the plugin

-1. In the config.xml file, delete the widget element that represents the plugin that you want to remove.

-## <a id="Configuring"></a>Configuring plugin parameters
+## <a id="Configuring"></a>Configure plugin parameters

-When you are adding a plugin using the configuration designer, you can also specify plugin parameters in the UI.
-However, when adding a plugin not present in the configuration designer (by editing config.xml), you can also specify parameters by using some additional XML elements.
-For example, to configure the Facebook plugin, you can edit the following parameters in config.xml.
+Specify parameters by adding some additional XML elements in the **Config.xml** file of your project.
+For example, to configure the Facebook plugin, you can edit the following parameters in **config.xml**.

     <vs:plugin name="com-phonegap-plugins-facebookconnect" version="0.8.1">
           <param name="APP_ID" value="12345678" />